Coin collecting: Collector types

 Some coin collectors are generalists and accumulate examples from a broad variety of historical or geographically significant coins, but most collectors focus on a narrower, specialist interest.
 For example, some collectors focus on coins based on a common theme, such as coins from a country (often the collector's own), a coin each year from a series, or coins with a common mint mark.

 There are also completists who seek an example of every type of coin within a certain category.
 One of the most famous of this type of collector is Louis E. Eliasberg, the only collector thus far to assemble a complete set of known coins of the United States.

+Foreign coin collecting is another type of collection that numismatists enjoy collecting.

 Coin hoarders are similar to investors in the sense that they accumulate coins for potential long-term profit.
 However, they typically do not take into account aesthetic considerations.
 This is most common with coins whose metal value exceeds their spending value.

 Speculators, be they amateurs or commercial buyers, may purchase coins in bulk or in small batches, and often act with the expectation of delayed profit.
 They may wish to take advantage of a spike in demand for a particular coin (for example, during the annual release of Canadian numismatic collectibles from the Royal Canadian Mint).
 The speculator might hope to buy the coin in large lots and sell at a profit within weeks or months.
 Speculators may also buy common circulation coins for their intrinsic metal value.
 Coins without collectible value may be melted down or distributed as bullion for commercial purposes.
 Typically they purchase coins that are composed of rare or precious metals, or coins that have a high purity of a specific metal.

 A final type of collector is the inheritor, an accidental collector who acquires coins from another person as part of an inheritance.
 The inheritor type may not necessarily have an interest in or know anything about numismatics at the time of the acquisition.